Hardwood Flooring Installation in Edmonton

 You also have the option for us to make and install exact match wooden accessories such as custom wood floor vents, nosings, solid stair treads etc.

 Preparation for your installation is also optional.
 You can choose to do it yourself or have us come in to get your space ready.
 These options will be discussed at your in-home consultation and will be included in your detailed estimate.

 Installing hardwood floors can change the look of your home and elevate the style of any room.
 Our knowledgeable staff are happy to explore every option for your installation and find the best style and material that suits your home and lifestyle.

 While we love the can-do attitude of “do it yourselfers”, the process of actually installing hardwood floors requires a level of experience.
 Unlike installing vinyl plank or laminate, hardwood flooring installation requires a special type of knowledge and tools.

 From the very beginning of your project until the last plank has been laid, our team works to ensure the end results are amazing.
-We will get the job done right the first!
-In addition, most of our equipment is attached to dust control vacuums meaning you can expect some dust but it is much more limited.
+We will get the job done right the first time!
+In addition to our experienced installers, most of our equipment is attached to dust control vacuums.
+This means dust is much more limited.

 Hardwood Floor Warranty

 Touchwood Flooring offers an industry-leading 5-year installation warranty on all our hardwood installations.
 We are able to do that because of long-time crews who do great work.
 Many of our crews have been with us for over 10 years.